Therapists & Mentors

 Lexi Root, Therapist; LCSW

 Lexi is a Licensed Clinical Social Worker through DORA and has been working with youth in El Paso County for almost ten years.
-When Lexi isn’t working with youth and families she can be found, trail running with one of her pups , kayaking, mountain biking, exploring the great outdoors with her husband and toddler, or tapping into her more creative side.
+When Lexi isn’t working with youth and families she can be found trail running with one of her pups, kayaking, mountain biking, exploring the great outdoors with her husband and toddlers, or tapping into her more creative side.
 Lexi takes great value in coming alongside youth and families to assist in having them achieve their goals on a case by case basis through the therapeutic process.

-Seth Tucker, Therapist and Peer Mentor; BA, MA, LPCC
+Seth Tucker, Therapist and Peer Mentor; BA, MA, LPC

 Josiah Cole, Peer Mentor